Seafile

 1. This must be a unique value for every client.

-2. The value used in this guide is merely for demonstration purposes and you can theoretically use nearly any alphanumeric string.
+2. The value used in this guide is merely for readability and demonstration purposes and you should not use this value.
+We recommend 64 random characters but you can use any arbitrary value that meets the other criteria.

-2. The OpenID Connect 1.0 secret parameter:
+2. The OpenID Connect 1.0 client_secret parameter:

 1. The value used in this guide is merely for demonstration purposes and you should absolutely not use this in production and should instead utilize the How Do I Generate Client Secrets FAQ.